fyfirman/eko-docs/src/content/docs/tools/available.md

 * `new_tab [url]`: Open a new tab window and open the URL, eg: `new_tab https://www.google.com`

 ### ExtractContent
-`extract_content`: Extract the text content of the current webpage
+`extract_content`: Extract the text content of the current webpage.

 ```typescript
 let tool = new tools.ExtractContent();